-If you've had success with a 1% Lookalike Audiences, your Meta Pixel should be filled with valuable data that the Facebook algorithm can use to filter through this larger audience and find you even more likely customers.
-This helps eliminate some of the risk that advertisers with very little Pixel data would face when targeting such a large audience.
-Using the insights gained from Pixel data can dramatically improve your advertising campaigns overall.
+If you’ve had success with a 1% Lookalike Audience, your Facebook Pixel should be filled with valuable data that the Facebook algorithm can use to filter through this larger audience and find you even more likely customers, eliminating some of the risk that a new advertiser with very little Pixel data would face when targeting such a large audience.

-When it comes to expanding your audience, finding secondary markets is a good way to acquire new customers with a low amount of ad spend.
+When it comes to expanding your audience, finding secondary markets is a good way to reach new customers at a low cost.
 Your ability to sell to multiple countries will depend on your product and distribution system, but if you are selling lightweight goods or dropshipping your product internationally, you should definitely consider targeting a global audience.

 For example, the United States has one of the largest populations of online shoppers, but because of this there is also a lot of competition to reach consumers in this location.
 Other countries with large English-speaking populations like Canada, Europe, and South America are often overlooked.

-Tip: When targeting outside of the United States, make sure to have your language settings set to match the language used in your advertisement and your website, so that only those who speak your language will be served your Facebook ad campaigns.
+Tip: When targeting outside of the United States, make sure to have your language settings set to match the language used in your advertisement and your website, so that only those who speak your language will be served your ad.

 2. Build your funnel

-Most beginners on Facebook set up their first Facebook ad campaigns to generate new sales or retarget their website visitors.
-As you move from $50 to $500 a day in ad spend and begin scaling Facebook ads, you will want to build even more layers into your Facebook funnel.
-Nearly all successful facebook ad campaigns come down to having a clearly thought out funnel.
+Most beginners on Facebook set up their first campaigns to either find new customers or retarget their website visitors.
+As you move from $50 to $500 a day in ad spend, you will want to build even more layers into your Facebook funnel.

-Growing your warm audience is an important step in scaling your Facebook ads.
+Growing your warm audience is an important step in scaling your Facebook ad spend.
 Retargeting a warm audience generally produces a greater ROAS than cold audiences because these people have already been introduced to your brand or seen your product.